aodhanlutetiae/aodhanlutetiae.github.io/_posts/2020-12-23-politics_money.md

   - Lords
 ---

 The Guardian has closed out 2020 with a series of pieces on what's (still) wrong with the Lords.
-Its [editorial](https://www.theguardian.com/commentisfree/2020/dec/23/the-guardian-view-on-crony-peerages-a-deeply-rotten-tradition) just before Christmas was in response to the Prime Minister's latest appointment to the upper house, Peter Cruddas:
+Its [editorial](https://www.theguardian.com/commentisfree/2020/dec/23/the-guardian-view-on-crony-peerages-a-deeply-rotten-tradition) just before Christmas was in response to the Prime Minister's latest appointment to the upper house, Peter Cruddas.

 > "In 2006, Tony Blair was embroiled in a cash-for-honours affair that resulted in a criminal investigation but no charges.
 One newspaper columnist wrote that the case illustrated “the decay of government and the putrefaction of the honours system”.
 That journalist was Boris Johnson, who earlier this week used his privilege as prime minister to ennoble Peter Cruddas, a businessman, philanthropist and Conservative party donor.
 Mr Cruddas’s name had been rejected by the Lords appointments commission.
 Mr Johnson deemed their judgment unfair and overruled it."